openziti/ziti-doc/docusaurus/docs/reference/tunnelers/80-kubernetes/kubernetes-sidecar.md

           dnsPolicy: None
           dnsConfig:
             nameservers:
-              - 127.0.0.1   # used by Ziti tunnel during startup to verify own DNS for the pod
+              - 127.0.0.1   # used by the tunneler during startup to verify own DNS for the pod
               - 10.96.0.10  # change to CoreDNS cluster service address
           restartPolicy: Always
           volumes: